Legacy Proxy and VPN

 Resource and Vendor Anchoring via Enterprise IP Space

 In many scenarios, vendors are tied to the enterprise by creating virtual wires using ACLs that include the enterprise IP Address space.
 For example, LexusNexus only allows access from traffic originating from the enterprise datacenter.
-In addition, anchoring resources to the Security Service Edge prevents users from accessing those resources directly and allows continuous adaptive access as well as security policies to be applied before access is granted.
+In addition, anchoring resources to the Secure Access Service Edge prevents users from accessing those resources directly and allows continuous adaptive access as well as security policies to be applied before access is granted.
 This is typically achieved using ACLs to datacenter IP space to create a virtual wire to the application from the proxies.

 The iboss Zero Trust Secure Access Service Edge provides dedicated IP address space for each customer.
 This ensures that vendor integrations and resource anchoring is possible, even in cases where a user is working from home and connecting directly to a SaaS application, such as Microsoft Office 365, without traversing the enterprise datacenter first.
 This is a unique capability of the iboss platform which allows offloading traffic from the datacenter for fast connections and reduced costs while meeting the requirements from anchored vendors and resources.